bbhart/writing/travels/switzerland.md

 the train station?
 Etc etc etc. I get that sometimes you have to say fuck it and click the Book Now button, but I wanted to at least make educated choices.

-Day 6 -- Wednesday evening --I reached my limit for the daily planning exercise while in my Interlaken hotel room.
+Day 6 -- Wednesday evening -- I reached my limit for the daily planning exercise while in my Interlaken hotel room.
 Working through the questions above, I decided to trim down the daily logistical chore by heading back to Geneva.
 From there, I'd have a home base in a hotel I was familiar with and was affordable, in an area where